aengl/cocoon-demo/examples/simple-api/README.md

 view: out/data/Scatterplot
 ```

 The `viewState` attributes configures the view (and is updated automatically when interacting with the view).
-In this case, we define what dimension to plot along the scatter plot's Y axis and define an additional dimension to be shown in the tooltip, when hovering a data point.
+In this case, we define what dimension to plot along the scatter plot's X and Y axis and define an additional dimension to be shown in the tooltip, when hovering a data point.

 ## Experiment!